You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 (Secretary) Director, Academic Policy & Quality, The College of Law

-BA LLB (Macq); LLM (Sydney); Grad Cert in University Teaching and Learning (CSU); Solicitor of the Supreme Court of NSWAdrian Deans is a legal practitioner with nearly 20 years experience in College management and academic governance.
-He is a former member of the NSW Dept of Education & Training Accreditation Panel, a former AUQA Auditor, and is currently a member of the TEQSA Panel of Experts.
+BA LLB (Macq); LLM (Sydney); Grad Cert in University Teaching and Learning (CSU); Solicitor of the Supreme Court of NSWAdrian Deans is a legal practitioner with over 20 years experience in College management and academic governance.
+He is a former member of the NSW Dept of Education & Training Accreditation Panel, a former AUQA Auditor, and has been a member of the TEQSA Panel of Experts.